kvnloughead/blog/README.md

 # An Eleventy Blog and Portfolio Site

-My personal blog and portfolio site.I largely followed [this tutorial](https://sia.codes/posts/itsiest-bitsiest-eleventy-tutorial/) for the initial setup, and [this one](https://11ty.rocks/posts/create-your-first-basic-11ty-website/) to get the basic routes set up.
+My personal blog and portfolio site.
+I largely followed [this tutorial](https://sia.codes/posts/itsiest-bitsiest-eleventy-tutorial/) for the initial setup, and [this one](https://11ty.rocks/posts/create-your-first-basic-11ty-website/) to get the basic routes set up.
 I've also referred to the [eleventy-duo] blog template, to help me understand how all the pieces fit together.

 ## Features